jacobdeichert/svelvet/README.md

 But seriously, give [snowpack][snowpack_website] a read to understand the benefits of leaning on standard esm imports, allowing you to avoid a bundling process entirely.

 ### Can I override the babel config?

 Yes!
 Just create a `babel.config.js` file in the root of your project, and that _should_ be properly picked up by `svelvet` and `snowpack`.
 If not, please file an issue.

+### Can I use the hydratable or immutable svelte options?

+Yeah, just run `svelvet` with the `--hydratable` or `--immutable` args to enable those options!